lbsa71/TheGreatWork/README.md

 - Check the logs for detailed error messages
 - Use `--verbose` flag for additional debug information
 - Check the debug output to see what content is being generated

+### Failed Nodes
+- Failed nodes are marked with `{"__failed__": True, "situation": "Generation failed", "choices": []}`
+- Review failed node IDs in the statistics output
+- Failed nodes can be manually edited or regenerated later
+- The application continues processing other nodes even when some fail

 ### Tests Failing
 - Ensure all dependencies are installed: `pip install pytest pytest-cov pytest-mock`